danmichaelo/cif2vasp/README.md

 ### GULP

-This backend will give slightly more feedback during the conversion, and will provide a warning if fractional occupancies are detected.
+This backend will give slightly more feedback during the conversion, and will provide a warning if fractional occupancies are found.
 It will write direct coordinates.

 Requirements: